Code-Institute-Submissions/htmltablebuilder/README.md

 ### C. Clear All Worksheets

+<mark>Important Note: When testing you should test this option last as it removes all sheets and then you have to copy and paste to populate html_table_builder for other testing</mark>

 This deletes all of the worksheets in html_table_builder with the exception of Rules.

 This allows the user to go to a reset situation.